ntustison/Histograms/Text/intro.md

 [^100]: This point should be obvious even without the simulation experiments.
-Imagine, dear reader, the reality of the future clinical application of functional lung imaging beyond mere research activity.
+Imagine, dear reader, the reality of the future clinical application of functional lung imaging beyond research activity.
 In fact, imagine yourself being a patient on the receiving end of an imaging battery which includes hyperpolarized gas imaging.
 Now imagine that, upon receiving the images for assessment, the radiologist declares "Yes, these are nice but I'd